Frida Hansen: Studies abroad

-After the turn of the century, Art Nouveau gradually went out of fashion, and by 1920 the art of Frida Hansen was no longer as much in demand.
-In 1915 Frida Hansen received the King's Medal of Merit in gold for her work as a textile artist.
-From 1926 until her death in 1931 Frida Hansen worked on the St. Olav wall carpet at Stavanger Cathedral.
-Frida Hansen died in Oslo and was buried at the cemetery of Ullern Church.
+After the turn of the century, Art Nouveau gradually went out of fashion, and by 1920 Hansen's art was no longer as much in demand.
+In 1915 Hansen received the King's Medal of Merit in gold for her work as a textile artist.
+From 1926 until her death in 1931, Hansen worked on the St. Olav wall tapestry in Stavanger Cathedral.
+Hansen died in Oslo and was buried at the cemetery of Ullern Church.

 Work

-Frida Hansen's work forms a bridge between Norwegian and European tapestry.
-Nature was an important source of inspiration, and flowers were special to Frida.
+Hansen's work forms a bridge between Norwegian and European tapestry.
+Nature was an important source of inspiration, and flowers were special to her.
 She was strongly influenced by the theory of English textile designer William Morris.
 Nature was the key which Morris showed conscientiously with abstraction and simplification.
-When Frida wanted to abstract a flower, she drew it straight from above or from the side, just as Morris had done before her.
+When Hansen wanted to abstract a flower, she drew it straight from above or from the side, just as Morris had done before her.
 Hansen was particularly concerned that the textiles should not be woven paintings, but should have their own expression.
 What she and Morris had in common was respect and humility towards nature.
-Frida was very fond of flowers and her love of flowers is also found in her tapestries.
+Hansen was very fond of flowers, a common theme found in her tapestries.

 Her tapestries were often faulted for not expressing Norwegian art and culture.
 In the 1890s and early 1900s, Norwegian nationality was important with art (among other things) identifying the typical Norwegian essence.
-Frida responded to the criticism by making art that was more international, much as the decorative art of Morris.
-One of Frida's works hangs in the Royal Palace in Oslo.
-There are two national rugs designed by Gerhard Munthe, but woven by Frida.
+Hansen responded to the criticism by making art that was more international, much like the decorative art of Morris.
+One of Hansen's works hangs in the Royal Palace in Oslo.
+There are two national tapestries designed by Gerhard Munthe, but woven by Hansen.
 Munthe believed that she was the best in the country for the task.
-Carpets hanging in the castle are from the Saga of Sigurd the Crusader.
+Tapestries hanging in the castle are from the Saga of Sigurd the Crusader.
 The design was first drawn on carton and later transferred to the loom.
-Often a workshop consisted of people with different tasks: one person who dyed yarn and arranged cardboard, and the weaver who transferred to the loom.
-However Frida did everything herself.
-Frida was technically adept.
-She usually created full size cartoons, dyed the yarn and took care of the transfer.
+Often a workshop consisted of people with different tasks: one person who dyed yarn and arranged the card, and the weaver who transferred to the loom.
+However, Hansen was technically adept and did everything herself.
+She usually created full-size cards, dyed the yarn and took care of the transfer.